 - Discount coupon codes or offers – Sending out discount coupons or offers along with account creation or welcome email is a good way to prompt customers to buy your products or avail your services.

 - Referral discount codes – A couple of good examples of referral marketing using transactional emails are: referral codes sent by food delivery with order confirmation or food delivery emails, referral codes send by cab companies with booking confirmation or invoice emails.

-No. We do not enforce any restriction on the number of emails that you send.
+No, on paid plans there are no limits to the volume of email sent.
+We do not enforce any restriction on the number of emails that you send.
 However, you may want to stick to the numbers you are eligible for in your pricing plan.
 We charge overage for emails sent beyond a user’s quota as per the opted plan.
 Refer to your pricing plan to know your email limit.

 The delivery time depends on a lot of factor, including the rules and rate limiting enforced by the Email Service Providers (ESPs).
 We aim at delivering your emails within five seconds.